Skid Row, L.A.

 "The best and worst aspects of society.
 Skid Row is a community in the truest sense of the word, but at the same time it is a stark example of the symptoms of individualism.
 Surely, the range of human emotions and experiences are all here in this small area of Downtown LA."

-My Dog is My Home has formed to support homeless people who experience barriers to accessing shelter, housing programs, and the vital services contained within those systems due to their refusal to separate from their companion animals.
+My Dog Is My Home has formed to support people experiencing homelessness who face barriers to accessing shelter, housing programs, and the vital services contained within those systems due to their refusal to separate from their companion animals.

 John & Ludwig

 While working as a case manager for a supportive housing program, Christine met John--the first of her clients to have moved from homeless to housed with their companion animal.
 John and Ludwig were inseparable, and it was clear to Christine that Ludwig was helping John with a number things including mitigating his depression and anxiety.
 However, John was never informed of the organization's animal policy, nor did he inform management that he had a dog.
 John correctly guessed that there was a "no pets allowed" rule, so he hid Ludwig in his room and sneaked him in and out of the building in his backpack.
 Unfortunately Ludwig was discovered by property management, and John was given the ultimatum of either getting rid of his dog and staying housed or staying with his dog and getting evicted.